Handbook

 - The next step would be to involve the assistant principal.

-- From the assistant principal, the matter would go to the principal.
+- From the assistant principal, if the parent wishes, the matter would go to the principal.

 - Actions which cannot be resolved at the level of assistant principal would go to the principal, the Assistant Director of Schools, the Director of Schools, and the School Board, in that order.